Have you ever wondered what those fancy words mean on your bag of coffee?

 With this process, the whole coffee cherries are left to dry.
 This mostly happens on big patios just outside the farmer's house.
 Sometimes drying beds are used.

 The coffee cherries are covered at night and when it is raining.
 The drying process will take up to six weeks.
-The coffee beans are then off to be separated from their fruit.
-What is left is a clean green bean, ready to be shipped off and roasted.

-How the washed process works
+How the washing process works

-In this process, the coffee cherries get a nice little bath.
 The coffee cherries will run through a stream of fresh water.
 The good cherries will stay afloat.
 The bad ones will sink to the bottom and will be thrown out.

 They are then sent to the next washing station, where a pulping machine will remove the outer skin.
 The beans are then left to ferment.

-The pulped natural/ semi-washed process
+The pulped natural (honey) / semi-washed process

 How does the roasting of the coffee beans impact the flavor of coffee?